oopsmonk/documentation/getting-started/1.1/networks/mainnet.md

 - [thetangle.org](https://thetangle.org/nodes)

+## Faucets

+Currently, no Mainnet [faucets](../references/glossary.md#faucet) are available.
+If you know of any community members who offer such a faucet, please get in touch with us in the #documentation-discussion channel on [Discord](https://discord.iota.org/).

 ## Minimum weight magnitude

 Transactions on the Mainnet must use a minimum weight magnitude (MWM) of at least 14 to be valid.